natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/A-6E%20TRAM.md

 * Loses speed very quickly in turns
 * Gunpods have poor accuracy and are wing-mounted (convergence issue)
 * TRAM turret cannot look fully backwards
-* Relatively low top speed, acceleration and climb rate, especially when carrying heavy payloads
+* Relatively low top speed, acceleration and climb rate, especially when carrying heavy payloads due to it being a subsonic jet
-* Poor handling at high speeds
+* Poor handling at high speeds, causing stall very easily, especially when climbing
+* Subsonic jet which makes it slower than other jets at its battle rating, making it difficult to outrun and maneuver most supersonic jets

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->